apify/actor-whitepaper/README.md

 By default, the identifier of the current Actor run is taken from `ACTOR_RUN_ID` environment variable, but it can be overridden.
-For example, in Node.js you can initialize the `Actor` class using another `actorRunId`, or in the `apify actor` CLI command you can pass the `--actor-run-id` flag.
+For example, in Node.js you can initialize the `Actor` class using another `actorRunId`, or in the `actor` CLI command you can pass the `--actor-run-id` flag.

 ### Actor initialization